Ryan Woolridge: Gonzaga

 For his senior season, Woolridge decided to transfer to Gonzaga as a graduate transfer, choosing the Bulldogs over Oklahoma, Minnesota, Arkansas, and Arizona.
 He won praise for his defensive acumen at Gonzaga, holding Nico Mannion of Arizona to seven points.
 Woolridge averaged 10.1 points, 4.6 rebounds and 4.5 assists per game as a senior.

 Professional career

-On July 12, 2020, Woolridge signed with Medi Bayreuth of the Basketball Bundesliga.
-Woolridge left the team on December 29, 2020 after averaging 7.7 points and 3.1 assists in seven games.
+After going undrafted in the 2020 NBA draft, Woolridge signed with Medi Bayreuth of the Basketball Bundesliga on July 12, 2020.
+Woolridge left the team on December 29, 2020, after averaging 7.7 points and 3.1 assists in seven games.
 He then landed with the Oklahoma City Blue of the NBA G League, making his debut for the team on February 11, 2021.
 In 14 games, he averaged 6.6 points, 4.1 rebounds, 4.0 assists and 1.3 steals per game.

 On July 24, 2021, Woolridge signed with Iraklis Thessaloniki of the Greek Basket League.
 On November 10, 2022, he re-signed with the Oklahoma City Blue.

+On September 10, 2023, Woolridge signed with Naturtex-SZTE Szedeák of the Hungarian league.